-ART 101 INTRO TO ART (ART 1) (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: NONE Based on the premis se that everyone can learn to draw well in a very short time, this course introduces five basic perceptual skills necessary for drawing: the perception of edges and contours, space (positive & negative), relationships (perspective & proportion), light and shadows, and unified composition.
+ART 101 INTRO TO ART (ART 1) (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: NONE proportion), light and shadows, and unified composition.
 This course is designed, by the end of the first semester, to enable the beginning drawing student to see and draw "realistically" as an artist naturally does.
 It includes the application of the fundamental design principles such as balance, proportion, rhythm, emphasis, and unity by integrating the basic elements of visual art: light & dark, space, shape/form/mass, line, texture, and color.
 Once the core perceptual drawing skills are learned, the course begins to explore basic techniques & drawing media such as graphite, charcoal, pen & ink, mixed media collage, watercolor and acrylic painting.
 Various drawing techniques and other materials are introduced.
 This course ends with an introductory painting unit demonstrating basic color concepts.